cocos-creator/docs-3d-deprecated/en/editor/publish/build-panel.md

 ### Export

-The **Export** option at the top right of the **Build** panel exports the current configuration of build options to a `json` file.
+The **Export** option at the top right of the **Build** panel exports the current configuration of build options to a `JSON` file.
 This mainly facilitates building from the command-line and sharing the configuration of build options within the same project.
 The exported configuration of build options are platform-specific.
-For developers who use the command line to build, you can directly use the `json` configuration file as the `configPath` of the command-line build options.
+For developers who use the command line to build, you can directly use the `JSON` configuration file as the `configPath` of the command-line build options.

 ![export](build-panel/export.jpg)

 ### Import

-The **Import** option reads `json` configuration file into the **Build** panel for developers to share build options configuration.
+The **Import** option reads `JSON` configuration file into the **Build** panel for developers to share build options configuration.

 ## Recompile